Last Updated on 30 November 2025 by Cycloscope

 A quick note about how we selected the best budget sleeping bags

-The lightweight sleeping bags listed here are certainly not the best in the market for backpacking, hiking, and bicycle-touring/bikepacking, but do you really need the best?
+The lightweight sleeping bags listed here are certainly not the best on the market for backpacking, hiking, and bicycle touring/bikepacking, but do you really need the best?

-The sleeping bag is probably the single most important piece of equipment when facing cold climates, but for most of us, who do not really travel in extreme environments, a budget lightweight sleeping bag would just do the job.
+The sleeping bag is probably the most critical piece of equipment when facing cold climates, but for most of us, who do not really travel in extreme environments, a budget lightweight sleeping bag would do the job.

 We selected 10 relatively cheap sleeping bags trying to feature different models for different travel conditions and traveler’s tastes – several of them we have personally tested, others we have seen in action and collected personal opinions from fellow adventurers, a few we’ve researched online.

-Most of these ultralight backpacking sleeping bags will keep you warm down to 5°C, some even in lower temperatures, a bunch of others are instead designed to handle more tropical climates.
+Most of these ultralight backpacking sleeping bags will keep you warm down to 5°C, some even lower, while others are designed for more tropical climates.

-You’ll find all the info needed to make the right purchase for you in the buying guide section, below our list of the best budget sleeping bags.
+You’ll find all the info you need to make the right purchase in the buying guide section below our list of the best budget sleeping bags.

 Best budget lightweight sleeping bags for bikepacking & backpacking in a nutshell